cparker15/INIFile.vbs/README.markdown

     [test section 5]
     test key 5=test value 5

+The following example demonstrates how one could use the GetSections() and GetKeys() methods to create an outline of an INI file.

+    Dim INI: Set INI = (New INIFile)("MyIniFile.ini") ' automatically loads the contents of the file Dim Msg: Msg = "INI File Outline:" & vbCrLf & vbCrLf

+    Dim Sections: Sections = INI.GetSections()
+    Dim Section

+    If UBound(Sections) > -1 Then
+    	For Each Section In Sections
+    		Msg = Msg & "- " & Section & vbCrLf

+    		Dim Keys: Keys = INI.GetKeys(Section)
+    		Dim Key

+    		For Each Key In Keys
+    			Msg = Msg & "  - " & Key & vbCrLf
+    		Next
+    	Next
+    Else
+    	Msg = "INI File Is Empty"
+    End If

+    MsgBox Msg

+**NOTES**

+- INIFile.vbs does not support comments in INI files.
+It has not been tested with INI files containing comments.

-Note that this class is non-destructive.
-Any sections and key/value pairs that are added via this class are added to the INI file.
+- INIFile.vbs is non-destructive.
+Any sections and key/value pairs that are added via INIFile.vbs are appended to the INI file.

-*IMPORTANT!* The encoding of INIFile.vbs *MUST NOT* be changed to UTF-8.
-Doing so will result in the following error under Windows Script Host, which cannot handle scripts encoded in UTF-8:
+- *IMPORTANT!* The encoding of INIFile.vbs *MUST NOT* be changed to UTF-8.
+Doing so will result in the following error under Windows Script Host, which cannot handle scripts encoded in UTF-8.

     Script: INIFile.vbs
     Line: 1
     Char: 1
     Error: Invalid character
     Code: 800A0408
     Source: Microsoft VBScript compilation error